Interstate High Speed Rail Lies & Truths

 11. California HSR trains will never do 220 mph.

 False.
 China’s Fuxing trains do 217 mph (350 kph) in commercial operation today on elevated track that has little curvature and is extremely smooth.
 France, Spain and United Kingdom plan to operate High Speed Trains at 224 mph (360 kph) by 2022-26.
-When the first segment of California HSR opens in 2027-28, its Central Valley track will have similar elevation, curvature, smoothness and maintenance as the best track in China and Europe.
-It will also have the benefit of quieter nextgen trains certified for 236-248 mph (380-400 kph) commercial operation.
-California HSR Authority plans to limit them to 220 mph for lower energy consumption and lower wheel, track & overhead wire wear.
+When the first segment of California HSR opens in 2029, its Central Valley track will have similar elevation, curvature, smoothness and maintenance as the best track in China and Europe.
+It will have the benefit of nextgen trains certified for 248 mph (400 kph) top speed.
+California HSR Authority plans to limit them to 220 mph in commercial operation for lower energy consumption and lower wheel, track & overhead wire wear.